CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_03.md

 You can also set the slur range by selecting multiple notes on the Edit Score screen and pressing ++ctrl+r++.

-!!! hint "hint about slur"
+!!! tip "hint about slur"

     When the following lyric (or long note) has the same vowel with the previous note, setting a slur will smooth down the volume connection.